nosduco/remote-sshfs.nvim/README.md

 # 🌐 remote-sshfs.nvim [![Actions status](https://github.com/nosduco/remote-sshfs.nvim/workflows/CI/badge.svg)](https://github.com/nosduco/remote-sshfs.nvim/actions)

-🚧 **This plugin is currently being developed and may break or change frequently!** 🚧

 Explore, edit, and develop on a remote machine via SSHFS with Neovim. `remote-sshfs.nvim` allows you to edit files on remote hosts via SSHFS as if they were local.

 ![Demo](https://github.com/nosduco/remote-sshfs.nvim/blob/main/demo.gif)